Survey on Combinatorial Register Allocation and Instruction Scheduling: Combinatorial Optimization

 [4]{#1 & #2 & #3 & #4\\} [1]{& \multicolumn{3}{c}{(#1)}\\}

-\paragraph{Integer Programming (IP).}
+\paragraph{Integer Programming (IP)}

-IP~\cite{Nemhauser1999} is a special case of Linear Programming where the variables range over integers.
-This survey assumes that IP only considers \mbox{0-1} variables for simplicity, since the vast majority of applications to code generation is limited to such a domain.
-The constraints and objective function of IP models are linear as shown in Table~\ref{tab:techniques}.
+IP is a special case of Linear Programming (LP)~\cite{Vanderbei2013} where the variables range over integer values, the constraints are linear inequalities (which can also express linear equalities), and the objective function is linear as shown in Table~\ref{tab:techniques}.
+Most compiler applications use bounded variables (with known lower and upper bounds that are parametric with respect to the specific problem being solved) and variables which range over $\set{0,1}$ (called \mbox{0-1} variables).
+IP models are often called \emph{formulations} in the literature.
+For an overview, see for example the classic introduction by Nemhauser and Wolsey~\cite{Nemhauser1999}.

-\paragraph{Constraint Programming (CP).}
+\paragraph{Constraint Programming (CP)}

-CP~\cite{Rossi2006} models can be seen as a generalization of IP models where the variables take values from a finite integer domain $D\subset\ZZ$ (which can emulate 0-1 variables if $D = \set{0,1}$), and the constraints and the objective function are expressed by general relations and expressions on the problem variables.
-Often, such relations are formalized as \emph{global constraints} that express commonly occurring substructures involving several variables.
+CP models can be seen as a generalization of bounded IP models where the variables take values from a finite subset $\finiteDomainNumbers\subset\ZZ$ of the integers (including 0-1 variables), and the constraints and the objective function are expressed by general relations.
+CP typically supports a rich set of constraints over~$\finiteDomainNumbers$ including arithmetic and logical constraints but also constraints to model more specific subproblems such as assignment, scheduling, graphs, and bin-packing.
+Often, these more specific constraints are referred to as \emph{global constraints} that express recurrent substructures involving several variables.
+Global constraints are convenient for modeling, but more importantly, are key to solving as these constraints have constraint-specific efficient and powerful implementations.
+The solution to a CP model is an assignment of values to the variables such that all constraints are satisfied.
+More information on CP can be found in a handbook edited by Rossi~\etal{}~\cite{CPH:2006}.

-\paragraph{Partitioned Boolean Quadratic Programming (PBQP).}
+\paragraph{Partitioned Boolean Quadratic Programming (PBQP)}